pcardotatgit/XDR_Workflows_and_Stuffs/500-SecureX_Workflow_examples/Workflows/TOR_IP_blocking_list_to_SecureX_feeds/readme.md

-# TOR BLOCKING LIST TO IPV4 XDR FEEDS
+# TOR NETWORK TO IPV4 XDR FEEDS

-This workflow read every hour the TOR IP blocking list at the following location https://check.torproject.org/torbulkexitlist .
-And update the Private Intell Judgment and then Update a public XDR Feed which becomes availabale for Firewalls.
+This workflow is supposed to be triggered every hour thanks to a schedule.
+It collects the TOR IP address list located at https://check.torproject.org/torbulkexitlist which is the list of the entry / exit IP addresses for the TOR network, and update an XDR feeds meant to be cosummed by INTERNET firewalls.

 ---